The Difference Between Assessed Value, Appraised Value, and Market Value of a Home

 Looking for more ways to upgrade your home?
 Check out our Top Home Improvement Projects article.

-What is Assessed Value?
+What is the Assessed Value?

 Tip: Why you should investigate a high assessed value